paypal/nemo-core/README.md

 A `priority` value of < 100 will register this plugin BEFORE the selenium driver object is created.
 This means that such a plugin can modify properties of the driver (such as `serverProps`).
 It also means that any other elements of the Nemo setup will NOT be available to that plugin.
 Leaving `priority` unset will register the plugin after the driver object is created.

-## Nemo namespace

-The resolved `nemo` namespace has the following properties

-### driver

-The live `selenium-webdriver` API.
-See WebDriver API Doc: http://selenium.googlecode.com/git/docs/api/javascript/class_webdriver_WebDriver.html

-### wd

-This is a reference to the `selenium-webdriver` module: http://selenium.googlecode.com/git/docs/api/javascript/module_selenium-webdriver.html

-### data

-Pass through of any data included in the `data` property of the configuration

-### _config

-This is the confit configuration object.
-Documented here: https://github.com/krakenjs/confit#config-api

-### plugin namespace(s)

-Plugins are responsible for registering their own namespace under nemo.
-The convention is that the plugin should register the same namespace as is specified in the plugin configuration.
-E.g.

 ## Shortstop handlers